treseco/ctf_writeups/LACTF_2024/writeups.md

          return;
 ```
-Here the user is asked to make a series of 8 choices, and the series of choices is translated into a string.
+Here the user is asked to make a series of 8 choices, and the series of choices is translated to a string.
 The string is then hashed and the resulting digest is checked against the correct hash.
 If the hash does not match we are sent to state 7 and the program exits.
-Because the string is a combination of 'd's and 'p's, we can hash all the possible strings and hash them with `sha256` to find the correct sequence of choices.
+Because the string is a combination of 'd's and 'p's, we can hash all the possible strings with `sha256` to find the correct sequence of choices.

 ```python
 import hashlib